Towards Universal Soccer Video Understanding: Limitations Future Work

 \section{Limitations \& Future Work}

-Although MatchVision explores to establish a universal visual-language foundation model tailored for soccer, it is not without its limitations: (i) Currently, MatchVision is adapted to event classification, commentary generation, and foul recognition tasks.
-In the future, we plan to further extend it to tasks such as player tracking and soccer game state reconstruction, aiming to develop a more comprehensive foundation model for soccer analysis. (ii) Following prior works, our commentary generation remains anonymized.
-This is left for future work, where we aim to fully leverage the contextual information available in our SoccerReplay-1988 dataset to enable more vivid, accurate, and context-aware commentary generation.
+Although MatchVision explores establishing a soccer-specific visual encoder, it is not without its limitations: (i) Currently, MatchVision is adapted to event classification, commentary generation, and foul recognition tasks.
+In the future, we plan to further extend it to more challenging tasks such as player tracking and dense video captioning, aiming to develop a more comprehensive foundation model for soccer analysis. (ii) Given computational and annotation constraints, SoccerReplay-1988 primarily focuses on European league soccer data.
+We aim to leverage our scalable automated annotation pipeline to further expand the dataset, encompassing a more comprehensive range of soccer data. (iii) Following prior works, our commentary generation remains anonymized.
+This is left for future work, where we aim to fully leverage contextual information available in our SoccerReplay-1988 dataset to enable more vivid, accurate, and context-aware commentary generation.